sphero-inc/Sphero-Android-SDK/README.md

 			}
 		});

   - These events are useful feedback from the user.
-For example, you could use the `onNonePaired()` event to show a popup message that no Sphero's are conencted, and direct the user to a www.gosphero.com to buy one.
+For example, you could use the `onNonePaired()` event to show a popup message that no Sphero's are conneActivity'scted, and direct the user to a www.gosphero.com to buy one.

-  - Finally, you must disconnect the Sphero, and you must make sure to shutdown the connection view in your Acitivity's `onStop()` method.
+  - Finally, you must disconnect the Sphero, and you must make sure to shutdown the connection view in your Activity's `onStop()` method.
 Disconnecting Sphero, puts it back into the default stable state.
 And, shutting down the connection view is needed, because if the user has bluetooth disabled, and chooses not to enable it with the pop-up presented, the view needs to be told to stop searching for the user enabling it.

 	  	@Override
 		protected void onStop() {